“I am really pleased to see that the fruit is being used”. Tree owner, London, September 2011. Picture: surplus pears donated by the tree owner.

 From pears to figs and kiwis, many fruits grow in London, where this blog started.

-Often wasted these days, because modernity has taken us away from the edible garden, they are a source of simple and healthy sustenance and satisfaction accessible to many.
+Often wasted these days, because modernity has taken us away from the edible garden, home-grown fruit is a source of simple and healthy sustenance and satisfaction accessible to many.

-The blog presents stories, recipes and tips gathered across Europe on growing, eating and sharing local fruit, as well as educational initiatives aimed at raising awareness of the benefits of such activities.
+The blog presents stories, recipes and tips gathered across Europe on growing, eating and sharing local fruit, educational initiatives aimed at raising awareness of the benefits of such activities, and articles on historic kitchen gardens and heritage fruit varieties conservation and improvement.

 About the author